 Taxation email address for Senior Freeze and general tax questions: firstname.lastname@example.org

 * Eligibility requirements, including income limits, and benefits available under this program may be changed by the State Budget.
-Any changes to the 2016 eligibility requirements will not be finalized until the completion of the State Budget that must be adopted by July 1, 2017.
+The State Budget will take effect on July 1, 2018.

 Homestead Rebate Benefit Application News